DATABASE_URL on Render: Internal vs External and Why It Matters More Than You Think

 External Database URL

 The full domain suffix and the ?sslmode=require are the tells here.
-This routes over the public internet, which is why SSL is mandatory — your credentials and query data would otherwise travel unencrypted across infrastructure you don't control.
+This routes over the public internet, which is why SSL is mandatory.
 This URL is accessible from anywhere: your laptop, pgAdmin, a CI/CD runner, a database GUI tool.

 The rule: If your backend service runs on Render in the same region as your database, use the Internal URL.
 If you're connecting from outside Render — your laptop, a database GUI, a CI/CD pipeline — use the External URL.
 The mistake I made was using the External URL for my backend, which is always wrong when both services are on the same platform.